-Native alluvium was encountered beneath the fill materials at Boring Nos.
-B-1 and at the ground surface at all of the remaining borings.
-At several of the borings, the near surface alluvium possesses a disturbed appearance and are identified as disturbed alluvium on the boring logs.
+Native alluvium was encountered at the ground surface at all of the boring locations.
+At several of the borings, the near-surface alluvium, within the upper 3 to $3\frac{1}{2}$ feet, possesses a disturbed appearance and is identified as disturbed alluvium on the boring logs.
 These disturbed soils generally consist of loose to medium dense silty fine sands with occasional traces of fine gravel.
-These soils resemble the composition and color of the native alluvium encountered at similar depths, but possess a slightly disturbed appearance.
-Undisturbed alluvial soils were encountered at all of the boring locations, beneath the disturbed alluvium, artificial fill, or at the ground surface.
-Undisturbed alluvium extends to at least the maximum depth explored of 30± feet.
-The native alluvium generally consists of loose to medium dense silty fine sands, underlain by interbedded strata of medium dense to dense, fine to coarse sands, gravelly fine to coarse sands, fine sands, and silty fine sands.
-Occasional cobbles were observed in the auger spoils at some of the boring locations.
+These soils resemble the composition and color of the native alluvium encountered at similar depths, but also possess a disturbed appearance.
+Undisturbed alluvial soils were encountered at all of the boring locations, beneath the disturbed alluvium or at the ground surface.
+Undisturbed alluvium extends to at least the maximum depth explored of 30 feet.
+The native alluvium generally consists of medium dense silty fine sands, underlain by interbedded strata of medium dense to dense, fine to coarse sands, gravelly fine to coarse sands, fine sands, and silty fine sands.
+Some of these soils possess occasional cobbles.